- Refractor Telescopes

 It’s worth really thinking about what is best for you when buying a telescope.

 For most people, a catadioptric telescope would provide the right combination of power, ease of use, and practical size, but they are the most expensive.

 If you don’t have the budget then you’ll want to work out where you want to compromise.

 Broadly speaking, refractors in the same price bracket as reflectors will be less powerful (lower aperture) but will be easier to use, lighter, and more practical.

-See our guide here to the best telescopes to buy.
+See our guide here to the best telescopes for beginners.